 Cast iron pans are generally known for their durability.
 Select a cast iron skillet with a lifetime warranty.

 Cast iron skillets are heavier than most other pans but some are made from lightweight but still good quality iron.
 This can make them easier to carry around the kitchen and maneuver.
 If you do not like heavy kitchen equipment, go with a lightweight one.

 The handle of a cast-iron skillet largely determines how easy it is to use.
 Skillets that come with silicone covers or holders for the handles offer easy grip.
 Also, some cast iron skillets have handles that are ergonomically designed so they are easy to hold.
 Skillets with longer handles are also usually easier to use than those with shorter handles.

 A: The method you choose to clean your cast iron skillet is one of the most important things to consider when it comes to its longevity.
-It might seem like an unusual process but keeping your cast iron pan clean the right gets simple with time.
+It might seem like an unusual process, but keeping your cast iron pan clean the right gets simple with time.
 The first thing to note is that your cast iron skillet should be cleaned immediately after each use.
 Wash by hand with hot water.
 You can use a mild soap if there is a lot of grease build-up, but never wash it with a dishwasher.
 Next, wipe your skillet down with a paper towel or heat it up to boil off the water till it’s dry.
 Never let it air dry.
 You can then wipe it down with a thin layer of oil and store it in a dry place.